MCLD/greatreadingadventure/release-engineering/3.1.0/Upgrade 3 to 3.1.md

+# The Great Reading Adventure

+## Upgrading to version 3.1

 **Version 3.1.0 of the [Great Reading Adventure](http://greatreadingadventure.com/) was released on April 27th, 2016**.
 It fixes a number of issues and includes a ton of enhancements.
-You can view the [release notes](https://github.com/MCLD/greatreadingadventure/releases/tag/v3.1.0) at GitHub.
+You can view the [change log](https://github.com/MCLD/greatreadingadventure/blob/master/CHANGELOG.md) and [release notes](https://github.com/MCLD/greatreadingadventure/releases/tag/v3.1.0) at GitHub.

+This archive contains the files necessary to upgrade The Great Reading Adventure from version 3.* to version 3.1.
+This upgrade package only supports upgrading from version 3. *If you attempt to use this to upgrade a version 2 installation you will have a bad time.*

 If your current installation does not have a ton of content you are probably going to find it easier to just do a clean install from scratch.
 This upgrade process involves multiple steps including replacing files and running a database update script.

 **This process has been tested to the best of our ability but there is always a chance that we have missed something or that our environment is not the same as yours.
 Please, please, *please* take backups of the GRA files and the database prior to taking any steps after number 6 below!**

-As part of this update process, your existing avatars will no longer function.
+- As part of this update process, your existing avatars will no longer function.
 The avatar system has been upgraded and features customizable avatars.
 Bear this in mind if you've customized your avatar artwork.

-Here are the steps required to perform the upgrade:
+- If you have customized your favicon/site shortcut icons note that they'll be overwritten with the Great Reading Adventure logo icons.

+## Instructions

-1. Download and unzip the [`GRA-v3-to-v3.1-upgrade.zip`](https://github.com/MCLD/greatreadingadventure/releases/tag/v3.1.0) file.
+1. Download and unzip the [GRA-v3-to-v3.1-upgrade.zip](https://github.com/MCLD/greatreadingadventure/releases/tag/v3.1.0) file.

 2. Locate your current GRA installation.
 The folder will contain files such as `Web.config` and `Dashboard.aspx`.